-We had cash and cash equivalents of \$42.9 million at March 31, 2016.
+We had cash and cash equivalents of \$44.1 million at March 31, 2017.
 These amounts were held primarily in cash on deposit with banks and money market funds which are short-term.
-We had \$52.4 million in investments at March 31, 2016 held primarily in U.S. government and agency securities.
-The contractual maturity dates of \$52.4 million of our U.S. government and agency securities are within one year from March 31, 2016.
-The contractual maturity dates of our remaining U.S. government and agency securities are less than eighteen months from March 31, 2016.
+We had \$6.2 million in investments at March 31, 2017, held primarily in U.S. government and agency securities with contractual maturity dates that are within one year from March 31, 2017.
 Cash and cash equivalents and investments are held for working capital purposes.
 Due to the short-term nature of these investments, we believe that we do not have any material exposure to changes in the fair value of our investment portfolio as a result of changes in interest rates.
 Declines in interest rates, however, will reduce future investment income.
 If overall interest rates had decreased by 10% during the periods presented, our interest income would not have been materially affected.